zarazaga/ImpatientGIS/Impatient_Ch1.md

 *'polling stations'*  point data (where people go to vote)

-*'tramiline'* line data (the Edinburgh tramline to the airport)

 *'gritting routes'* line data (streets that receive priority for ice-gritting )

-*'Natural Neighbourhoods'* is a useful polygon dataset of the way people name their neighborhoods with an attribute called "SUM_ELECTNO' of the numbers of voters.
+*'natural neighbourhoods'* a polygon dataset of edinburgh neighborhoods with an attribute "SUM_ELECTNO' of the numbers of voters in each.

 ## 1.3 Add vector data to a Map

-The Catalog is the site to add data, but our MyProject > Folders contain an empty data folder, and empty MyProject.gdb geodatabase.
-Eventually good analysts transfer all useful data into that .gdb barrel.
+The Catalog is the site to add data; in a new map, the *MyProject > Folders* contain an empty data folder, and an empty MyProject.gdb geodatabase.
+One can load data first into this barrel.
+And eventually good GIS analysts transfer all useful data that they are working with  into the project's .gdb barrel, for tidy and rigorous work.
 But today we are impatient.
-Lets just get what we have found onto the map!
+Lets first get that data we have found onto the map!

+Along the top of the window are a series of primary TABS: Project, Map, Insert etc. each of which revels its own *ribbon* of tools.

-The **Insert** tab serves to start ambitious new project stages- New Maps, New Cartography, New Folders.
+The **Insert** tab serves as the ribbon to start ambitious new project stages- New Maps, New Cartography, New Folders.
- **Add Folder** connects the catalouge to the folder where you data is.
+ **Add Folder** allows the map to connect the catalogue to the folder on the computer where data is.

 **Insert** -> Add Folder -> browse to the folder which *contains* the data (not the data itself)-> OPEN.

 The folder appears in your Catalogue.
-Open each sub-folder.
+Open each sub-folder to see the data.

 ![](SHOTS1/dataList.png)

 Icons describe which is a point, line or polygon type.
 Drag each dataset (feature) onto your map.
 ![](SHOTS1/ScreenAdd.png)

+At this point the data is visible.
+The GIS has created a link between the map and the data folder, and has given instructions on how to make each data point visible, locate it on a geographic point in relation to other points, and give it a color and thickness.
+Conceptually this is a tranlation of one way of seeing (a chart), to another way of seeing (a map).
+The data itself is not changed, and it has not been copied onto the map.
+If you delete the data folder (or move it), that data will disappear from the map also, replaced by the dreaded red exlamation point.
+Its good to remember that the data itself isn't IN the map - but either in a shapefile folder, or, later, transfered into a geodatabase format.

 #### ESRI Basemap Data
-ArcGIS Pro provides a default cartographic basemap for geographic context.   **Map**  > **Basemap** >  select ‘Light Grey Canvas’ or an alternative basemap.
+ArcGIS Pro provides several images as cartographic basemap for geographic context.
+It is good practice not to reply on the default basemaps - eventually good cartography requires building your own background or base-data.
+But before then, at least one should find the best alternative base:   **Map**  > **Basemap** >  select ‘Light Grey Canvas’ or an alternative basemap.

 ![](SHOTS1/basemap.png)

 ### Layers
 **Feature Classes** (or sets of data) become **Layers** once you drag them onto a map and visualise them. **Contents** determines layer display order in 'Drawing Order Mode'.
 Drag polygon layers to the bottom of **Contents**, and drag points to the top.
-Turn off one of the busy layers.
+Turn off some of the busy layers to see others.

 ## 1.4 Explore Navigation Tools and Visibility
 GIS navigation is familiar using the mouse and mouse wheel.
 Press to Pan, role to zoom.
-On the **MAP** tab > Navigate > find the various ‘zoom options.
+Explore the **Map** tab ribbon.
+From **MAP** tab > Navigate > find the various ‘zoom options.
 Glide over each tool to describe it.
 They’re fairly self-explanatory; try them!

 ![](SHOTS1/explore.png)